 What Is The Procedure In Making A Cold Compress?

-Here are the following procedures you must follow on making your cold compress.
+Here are the procedures you must follow to make your cold compress.
 There are two ways to create them, and here is how you do the first procedure:

 - Fill the sealable bag with ice cubes or just normal ice